clojurebridge-minneapolis/installfest/docs/setup_osx.md

 ![Heroku step 1](img/heroku-step1.png)

-You will be taken to a form where you need to enter your email address in order to sign up.
+You will be taken to a form where you can create an account.
 Fill out that form, and you will be sent an email with a link to click to continue the signup process.

 ![Heroku step 2](img/heroku-step2.png)